 I’m not however saying that the watch is ugly.
 Far from it.
 The Forerunner 245 Music looks like the bastion for fitness-cool wrist-wear.
 With black, aqua, and lava red strap variants of the watch available, and possible thousands of watch faces up for downloading on the Garmin Connect IQ store, you have a massively modifiable piece of equipment sitting snuggly around your wrists.

-Initially, with the large watch-face, I found myself jabbing my finger at the Corning Gorilla Glass 3 screen in hopes of navigating the device.
+Initially, with the large watch face, I found myself jabbing my finger at the Corning Gorilla Glass 3 screen in hopes of navigating the device.
 Sooner rather than later, I came to realize that the Forerunner interface is navigated solely by the five buttons situated around the bezel of the watch.
-This, as far as I was concerned, put the watch on the other side of the room, far away from the Fitbits and Apple Watches, which came glistening with their high-definition displays and sensitive touch screens.
+This, as far as I was concerned, put the watch on the other side of the room, far away from the Fitbits and Apple Watches that came glistening with high-definition displays and sensitive touchscreens.

 The Garmin Forerunner 245 Music strikes less of a fashion piece and more of a hunk of equipment forged in fires and made for extreme situations.
 The silicone strap has an almost menacing number of holes in it with a fine fingerprint-like ribbing, giving it a rugged feel.
 It’s not “stretchy” silicone but rigid.